gguillotte/mdsrd5/mdsrd5.md

 </tr>
 <tr class="even">
 <td align="center">86–90</td>
-<td align="left">Whenever the character takes damage, he or she must succeed on a DC 15 Wisdom saving throw or be affected as though he or she failed a saving throw against the confusion spell.
+<td align="left">Whenever the character takes damage, he or she must succeed on a DC 15 Wisdom saving throw or be affected as though he or she failed a saving throw against the <a href="#confusion"><em>confusion</em></a> spell.
 The confusion effect lasts for 1 minute.</td>
 </tr>
 <tr class="odd">
 <td align="center">91–95</td>